-Using their Norvasc to them treat or manage their angina, things become a bit “tricky” because he we will run into a lot of different categories an individual may be able to qualify for.
+Using their Norvasc to them treat or manage their Angina, things become a bit “tricky” because here we will run into a lot of different categories an individual may be able to qualify for.

 If you were first diagnosed with Angina after age 40, it has remained stable, and your last angiography was normal, some insurance companies may consider you eligible for a preferred rate.